malathi1910/Question-Generation-Prompt-Templates/readme.txt

 - Do NOT generate vague or general questions.
 - Ensure the question is domain-specific.
 - If difficulty is invalid, default to "medium".

-Output format (JSON only):
-{
-  "question": "...",
-  "topic": "...",
-  "difficulty": "..."
-}
-📤 Example Outputs
-✅ Easy
-{
-  "question": "What is a stack data structure and what are its basic operations?", "topic": "Stack",
-  "difficulty": "easy"
-}
-✅ Medium
-{
-  "question": "Implement a stack using an array and explain how overflow and underflow conditions are handled.", "topic": "Stack",
-  "difficulty": "medium"
-}
-✅ Hard
-{
-  "question": "Design an algorithm to evaluate a postfix expression using a stack and analyze its time complexity.", "topic": "Stack Applications",
-  "difficulty": "hard"
-}
 4️⃣ Topic Variation Prompt
 📌 Purpose